tballard34/scripts/trivia-speed/README.md

 - `-r, --resize`: Resize factor for the image (default: 0.5 = 50%)
 - `--save-original`: Save an unmodified copy of the screenshot
 - `--no-gpt`: Skip sending to GPT-4o (just take screenshot)
+- `--no-mistral`: Skip sending to Mistral AI (just take screenshot)
 - `--debug`: Print debug information
-- `--raw`: Use raw output from GPT-4o instead of structured JSON
+- `--raw`: Use raw output from models instead of structured JSON

 ## API Endpoints